-- BCM shall perform services, on the behalf of the Customer, as described in the scope of work and shall be compensated according to the pricing set forth.
-Purchaser shall pay taxes at the current tax rate at the date of invoice, unless the Purchaser has provided BCM with acceptable tax exemption certificates. - Unless noted otherwise in the scope of work provided, BCM's pricing proposal assumes that all project timelines and milestones will be met and assumes that no liquidated damages - applicable/assessed. · BCM reserves the right to require customers without approved credit to pay a 45% deposit prior to commencement of installation and/or ordering of materials - Proposal assumes that BCM will not be back charged for any costs or expenses without prior written consent.
-Any changes to this proposal shall require an approved and documented change order, which could modify the scope of work, proposed cost, and project timeline. - · BCM will utilize progress billing and will invoice Purchaser monthly for all materials delivered to the job site or to an off-site storage facility and for all work performed on-site and off-site.
-Customer shall pay BCM within thirty (30) days or the date of BCM's invoice(s). - · Final payment shall be due upon the completion of the project for the remaining balance of the contract, including taxes as required by law - · Any amount in an invoice which is disputed by the Customer shall be resolved by senior management of the Parties and, once resolved, shall be paid within ten (10) days of the date of resolution. - Customer shall pay interest on outstanding invoiced amounts at the lesser of the maximum amount permitted by law, or at the rate of one and one-half percent (1.50%) of the overdue amount due per month. - If BCM's invoice is not paid within 30 days of its issuance, it is considered delinquent and a penalty of 1.50% (of the total invoice) per month may be assessed until the delinquent amount is paid in full. - Payment of interest on overdue accounts shall not excuse payment of the principal amount.
-If a delinquent invoice is forwarded to collections, Purchaser agrees to pay any collection fees associated with the collection of delinquent invoices, and the amount of the original invoice. • - Nothing in BCM's proposal or contract shall be construed to require BCM to continue performance of work if we do not receive timely payment for properly performed work or stored materials - BCM retains title to all equipment until installation is complete and reserves the right to retake possession of the same or any part thereof at the customers cost if default is made by the customer in any payment. - Waivers of lien will be furnished upon request, as the work progresses; to the extent payments are received.
-No provisions of the proposal shall serve to void our entitlement to timely payment for properly performed work or suitably stored material, nor void, any of BCM's rights under - Mechanics' Lien Laws. · Credit card payments are accepted subject to a convenience fee of 3%
+- .
+BCM shall perform services, on the behalf of the Customer, as described in the scope of work and shall be compensated according to the pricing set forth. - Purchaser shall pay taxes at the current tax rate at the date of invoice, unless the Purchaser has provided BCM with acceptable tax exemption certificates.
+Unless noted otherwise in the scope of work provided, BCM's pricing proposal assumes that all project timelines and milestones will be met and assumes that no liquidated damages - will be applicable/assessed. - BCM reserves the right to require customers without approved credit to pay a 45% deposit prior to commencer Proposal assumes that BCM will not be back charged for any costs or expenses without prior written consent. - Any changes to this proposal shall require an approved and documented change order, which could modify the scope of work, proposed cost, and project timeline.
+BCM will utilize progress billing and will invoice Purchaser monthly for all materials delivered to the job site or to an off-site storage facility and for all work performed on-site and off-site. - · Customer shall pay BCM within thirty (30) days or the date of BCM's invoice(s). - · Final payment shall be due upon the completion of the project for the remaining balance of the contract, including taxes as required by law - Any amount in an invoice which is disputed by the Customer shall be resolved by senior management of the Parties and, once resolved, shall be paid within ten (10) days of the date of resolution. - · Customer shall pay interest on outstanding invoiced amounts at the lesser of the maximum amount permitted by law, or at the rate of one and one-half percent (1.50%) of the overdue ount due per month - .
+If BCM's invoice is not paid within 30 days of its issuance, it is considered delinquent and a penalty of 1.50% (of the total invoice) per month may be assessed until the delinquent amount is paid in full. - Payment of interest on overdue accounts shall not excuse payment of the principal amount. - If a delinquent invoice is forwarded to collections, Purchaser agrees to pay any collection fees associated with the collection of delinquent invoices, and the amount of the original invoice. - · Nothing in BCM's proposal or contract shall be construed to require BCM to continue performance of work if we do not receive timely payment for properly performed work or stored BCM retains title to all equipment until installation is complete and reserves the right to retake possession of the same or any part thereof at the customers cost if default is made by the - mer in any payr - Waivers of lien will be furnished upon request, as the work progresses; to the extent payments are received. - No provisions of the proposal shall serve to void our entitlement to timely payment for properly performed work or suitably stored material, nor void, any of BCM's rights under Mechanics' Lien Laws. - Credit card payments are accepted subject to a convenience fee of 3%.

 - Insurance: Pricing offered assumes that all work will be performed and provided under BCM's standard insurance coverage.
-TOON: standard limits will be furnished when requested and required, at an add - Insurance coverage in excess of BCM's standard limits will be furnished when requested and required, at an additional fee. - · No credit will be given, or premium paid by BCM for insurance afforded by others
+Pricing offered assumes that all work will be performed and provided under BCM's standard insurance coverage. - Insurance coverage in excess of BCM's standard limits will be furnished when requested and required, at an additional fee. - No credit will be given, or premium paid by BCM for insurance afforded by others